Monte Carlo integration of non-differentiable functions on $[0,1]^\iota$, $\iota=1,\dots,d$, using a single determinantal point pattern defined on $[0,1]^d$: Simulation study

-Results are illustrated by Figure~\ref{fig:ResMCComp} and are in a clear agreement with our theoretical result.
-The asymptotic normality is not rejected even for small sample size $N$, and the slope of the logarithm of empirical variances is very close to $-1-1/d$.
-Note that the fourth columns of the summary tables expose the usual Student-t confidence interval for the slopes.
-For the sake of clarity of the plots, all curves have been translated in order to compare more easily the slopes.
-Thus for this figure, the $y$-axis has no meaning.
+{Most of results} are in a clear agreement with our theoretical result. {For small values of $d$,} the asymptotic normality is not rejected even for small sample size $N$, and the slope of the logarithm of empirical variances is very close to $-1-1/d$.}

+{For $d=10$, the theoretical results are hardly recovered.
+This is related to the values of $N$ considered: the values of the $n_i$'s are very small (several of them are actually equal to 1).}

+{The structure of the integrands affects the quality of empirical results: for functions $f_\text{bump}$ and $f_\text{mixcosprod}$, normality requires higher values of $N$.
+The expected slope is also not always included in the confidence intervals.
+However, this might be related to usual observations when estimating integral of functions defined as \eqref{eq:f0prod}, as illustrated in Section~\ref{sec:comparisons} .}